Larry R. Rogers Jr.

 C. v.
 Union Pacific Railroad Co., et al.

-(1998).
-Automobile Negligence: A 71 year old African-American man was injured on July 25, 1995 when a semi-tractor trailer owned by Chicago & Northwestern Railway Co. and Union Pacific Railroad Co. pulled from a stop sign at a T-intersection in Northlake in front of a truck traveling eastbound in which Plaintiff was a passenger.
+Trucking: A 71 year old African-American man was injured on July 25, 1995 when a semi-tractor trailer owned by Chicago & Northwestern Railway Co. and Union Pacific Railroad Co. pulled from a stop sign at a T-intersection in Northlake in front of a truck traveling eastbound in which plaintiff was a passenger.
 He suffered a spinal cord injury which left him with incomplete paralysis in his arms and legs.
-Co- Counsel, Larry R. Rogers, Sr.

 Offer before trial: $1,600,000.00